mil-oss/MTFXML/README.md

 This project supports collaborative development, configuration management and implementation of United States and NATO Message Text Format (MTF) military standards using the Extensible Markup Language and Web technologies.

-Deatiled infomration and resources are available on the wiki: https://github.com/mil-oss/MTFXML/wiki/MTFXML-DEVELOPMENT-PAGE
+Detailed infomration and resources are available at:

+https://github.com/mil-oss/MTFXML/wiki/MTFXML-DEVELOPMENT-PAGE